 An Phoblacht was the first paper in Ireland to go online and in August 2003 launched a revamped new website, at www.anphoblacht.com.

-more pages and a more modern website under new editor John Hedges, who has been associated with the paper since 1981.
+In 2010, faced with a fast-changing media world, An Phoblacht also changed and moved to a monthly publication schedule with a new look, more pages and a more modern website under new editor John Hedges, who has been associated with the paper since 1981.